iss4gerry/leisurelooks-app-backend/Readme.md

 ## Contributors

 - Gerry Desrian as Back-End
-  -Gilang Nur Rizki as Front-End
+- Gilang Nur Rizki as Front-End